Rob brings more than 30 years’ worth of environmental, climate, and energy expertise to advance clean energy solutions for Pennsylvania.

 When not working to protect Pennsylvania’s natural resources, Abby enjoys being outdoors and exploring them with her family.

-As Staff Attorney, Angela works on improving air quality in Western Pennsylvania and challenging the petrochemical and fracking industries.
+As Senior Attorney, Angela works on improving air quality in Western Pennsylvania and challenging the petrochemical and fracking industries.
 Prior to joining PennFuture, Angela was an Associate Attorney at the Southern Environmental Law Center in Charleston, South Carolina, where her work focused on litigation and advocacy targeting regional environmental issues such as coastal resilience, protection of wetlands, and offshore drilling.
 Before that, Angela worked as an environmental attorney in Pittsburgh and clerked in Baltimore for the Honorable William D. Quarles, Jr., U.S. District Court Judge for the District of Maryland.

 Angela received her B.A. from the College of William and Mary and graduated magna cum laude from the George Washington University Law School.
 Originally from Pittsburgh, Angela enjoys hiking and kayaking in Pennsylvania’s great outdoors.